 Gift Assistance from the Federal Government

-FEDERAL PELL GRANTS vary based on financial need with the maximum full-year, full-time award being $6,095 in 2018-19 (subject to change for 2019-20).
+FEDERAL PELL GRANTS vary based on financial need with the maximum for a full-year, full-time award expected to be $6,195 in 2019-2020.
 Individual awards are determined based on federal formula.
 Payment is calculated for full-time enrollment (12 or more credits per semester), three-quarter-time enrollment (9-11 credits per semester), or half-time enrollment (6-8 credits per semester).
 Students enrolled less than half-time may also be eligible.
-To be considered for a Federal Pell Grant, the results of your valid aid application (FAFSA) must be received while you are still enrolled.
+To be considered for a Federal Pell Grant, the results of your valid aid application (FAFSA) must be received while you are still enrolled and you must complete all verification requirements within deadlines.
 Students enrolled in summer courses may be entitled to Federal Pell Grant funds.
-Students with prior baccalaureate degrees are not eligible.
+Students with a baccalaureate degree are not eligible

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS (FSEOG) are available to students who show exceptional financial need and, normally, who are eligible for a Federal Pell Grant.
 These grants are partially federally funded, but awarding is controlled by the University.
-Because funding is limited, priority is given to students who complete the FAFSA by June 1 and list Buena Vista University.
-The selection policy is available from the Office of Finanical Assistance.
+Because funding is limited, priority is given to students who complete the FAFSA by June 1, list Buena Vista University, and have exceptional financial need.
+The selection policy is available from the Office of Financial Assistance.

-TEACH GRANTS of up to $4,000 may be awarded to students who intend to serve as a full-time teacher in a high-need field, in a school serving low-income students for at least four years within eight years following program completion.
-Students who don’t complete their teaching obligation as indicated will be required to repay any funds received under the Federal Direct Unsubsidized Loan program, with interest accruing from the time the funds were disbursed.
-A 3.25 CGPA is required for renewal.
-Interested students should contact the Office of Financial Assistance for additional guidance and eligibility criteria, including information on your right to cancel.
+TEACH GRANTS of up to $4,000 may be awarded to students who intend to teach and who have been accepted into an eligible program.
+Recipients must serve as a full-time teacher in a high-need field, in a school serving low-income students for at least four years within eight years of graduation.
+Students who don’t complete their teaching obligation as indicated will be required to repay any funds received under the Federal Direct Unsubsidized Loan program, with interest accruing from the time the grant was disbursed.
+A CGPA of 3.25 is required for renewal.
+Interested students should contact the Office of Financial Assistance for additional guidance, including cancellation options.

 Gift Assistance from the State of Iowa